-Behavioral therapy can be a part of both inpatient and outpatient therapy, but it can also be done on its own.
-Whether it is cognitive behavioral therapy or another kind of therapy, the goal is to teach a patient how to cope with withdrawal syndromes, the effects of their addiction, and other mental and psychological problems they may have.
+Behavioural therapy can be a part of both inpatient and outpatient therapy, but it can also be done on its own.
+Whether it is cognitive behavioural therapy or another kind of therapy, the goal is to teach a patient how to cope with withdrawal syndromes, the effects of their addiction, and other mental and psychological problems they may have.

 Therapy also gives a person the space needed to vent and talk about various issues.
-Behavioral therapy can be done in a group or individual setting.
+Behavioural therapy can be done in a group or individual setting.

 In order to take OxyContin safely, you must follow the direction of a doctor.
 This means you cannot safely take it without a prescription.
 If you get a prescription, there are still some things you can do to make sure that you stay safe.